pytorch/serve/examples/pt2/README.md

 ## Next steps

 For now PyTorch 2.0 has mostly been focused on accelerating training so production grade applications should instead opt for TensorRT for accelerated inference performance which is also natively supported in torchserve.
 We just wanted to make it really easy for users to experiment with the PyTorch 2.0 stack.
+You can learn more here https://github.com/pytorch/serve/blob/master/docs/performance_guide.md